LearnBoost/socket.io-spec/README.md

   The handshake was successful.

-  The body of the response should contain the session id (`sid`) given to the client, followed by the heartbeat timeout and the connection closing timeout separeted by `:`
+  The body of the response should contain the session id (`sid`) given to the client, followed by the heartbeat timeout, the connection closing timeout, and the list of supported transports separated by `:`

+  The absence of a heartbeat timeout ('') is interpreted as the server and client not expecting heartbeats.

-  For example `4d4f185e96a7b:15:10`.
+  For example `4d4f185e96a7b:15:10:websocket,xhr-polling`.

 ## Transport connection